oasis-tcs/openc2-jadn/jadn-v2.0.md

 ###### Table 4-2.
 TypeOptions Specific to Compound Types

-* Map and Record types have Fields identified by both a numeric FieldID and a text FieldName, both of which must be unique within a type.
+* Map and Record types have Fields identified by both a numeric FieldID and a text FieldName, both of which are unique within a type.
 * FieldIDs for Array and Record types denote position within the collection and must be numbered consecutively starting at 1.
 * For all structured types, if the `id` option is present or CoreType is Array, fields are always identified by FieldID and FieldName is treated as a comment and is otherwise ignored.
-* TypeOption `0x71` (indicating that a collection is an ordered set) is displayed as `unique` when used with the ArrayOf type and `ordered` when used with MapOf, Map or Record types.
+* TypeOption `0x71` (collection is an ordered set) is referred to as `unique` when used with the ArrayOf type and `ordered` when used with MapOf, Map or Record types.

 Multiplicity options specify the ordering and uniqueness semantics of compound types.
 This allows collection instances with uniqueness constraints to be validated and instances with the same ordering significance to be compared, independently of how they are represented.
 The ArrayOf type can specify the four UML collection types (sequence, set, ordered set, bag).
-Structured and MapOf types are always unique, so they can specify only the set or ordered set types.
+Structured and MapOf types are always unique, so they can specify only set or ordered set collections.
 The non-default collection types are:

 | Compound Type | Multiplicity Option | Collection Properties         |